-Intel's Quantum Leap: Discover the Innovations Reshaping the Future of Technology - YaNoticias
+Intel's Quantum Leap: Discover the Innovations Reshaping the Future of Technology - YANoticias

 Intel is actively contributing to cybersecurity standards suitable for future quantum threats:

-– Stateless Hash-Based Digital Signature Algorithm: Recognized by NIST, this innovation ensures secure digital transactions in a quantum-enabled world, preventing potential exploits by quantum computers.
+– Stateless Hash-Based Digital Signature Algorithm: Recognised by NIST, this innovation ensures secure digital transactions in a quantum-enabled world, preventing potential exploits by quantum computers.

 – Collaborative Development: Intel collaborates with global cybersecurity entities to create sustainable security frameworks, adaptable to the rapid advancements in quantum computing.